quchen/articles/great_things_about_haskell.md

 ### Reusability

 Many things in programming have similar interfaces.
-You can add two numbers, adding 0 to anything doesn't change it, and it doesn't matter where you put the parentheses in `1+2+3`.
-You can multiply numbers, 1 doesn't change the result, and parentheses in `1*2*3` don't matter.
-So much for elementary operations.
-But there's more, in fact a lot more.
-When you concatenate a list and the empty list, you get back the list.
-When you concatenate three lists, it doesn't matter how you group the concatenation, you'll always get the same result.
-There are many other objects that obey these two simple rules.
+Think of things that have a neutral element and an associative operation: addition and 0, multiplication and 1, list concatenation and the empty list.
+There are many other objects that follow this concept.
 So why not have a common interface?
 Well, it's called `Monoid` in Haskell (and math).
 There are functions that take any monoid and put them together, using the appropriate monoid operation.

-Monoids are of course just an example, there are many other so-called *type classes*. `Eq` is for things you can compare for equality; as you may expect, most things are part of this. `Ord` are ordered types, for example real numbers.
-Complex numbers aren't in `Ord` for example, because you can't order them in a meaningful manner. `Enum` (for enumerable) are things that have a next and previous element.
+Monoids are of course just an example, there are many other so-called *type classes*. `Eq` is for things you can compare for equality; as you may expect, most things are part of this. `Ord` are ordered things, for example real numbers.
+Contrary to that, complex numbers aren't in `Ord`, because you can't order them in a meaningful manner (without breaking other reasonable assumptions, that is). `Enum` (for enumerable) are things that have a next and previous element.

 Functions are rarely restricted more than they have to be.
-If you write a function, chances are that it doesn't only work for the type you have intended, but for the whole class of types that behaves similarly, and in addition, there are laws for the basic operations that ensure that these generic functions do what you think they should do, no matter what kind of an abstruse type you feed them.
+If you write a function, chances are that it doesn't only work for the type you have intended, but for the whole class of types that behaves similarly, and in addition, there are laws for the basic operations that ensure that these generic functions do what you think they should do, no matter what kind of an abstruse type you feed them. **Typeclasses often mean the functions you write are much more general than what you initially intended them for**, while certain laws assure that each of the unanticipated uses will do the right thing (and only that).

 Glue
 ----

 What is commonly referred to as *glue* is the ability of a language to combine different parts of a program.
-In Haskell, functions are generally very small - a handful of lines - and do one very specific thing.
-When programming, you then combine these simple functions.
-Want the first five positive list elements?
-Chain `take 5` together with `filter (> 0)`.
-Haskell has many individual, very reusable functions, and glueing them together makes it possible to have a vast amount of different functions using only a few basic ones.
+In Haskell, functions are generally very *small*, in the sense that they only span a handful of lines, do one specific thing, and compose very well.
+This composability makes it possible to have a vast amount of different functions using only a few basic ones.

-A consequence of this concept is that most functions are composed of smaller functions.
+A consequence of this concept is that most "large" functions are composed of smaller functions.
 When you know precisely how and that the smaller functions work, then you most likely know that about your combined function.
 It is very common to build a library of small bits, and then just export the actually useful combinations; however, only the small bits have to be tested.
 (Most likely, the typechecker complains when you combine them the wrong way anyway.)

 If that still doesn't convice you, think of a Linux terminal.
 How do you use it?
 There's a small function for every detail, and you then chain those together.
 One just prints a file (`cat`), you then feed that to another function that filters out some elements (`grep` etc.), and finally you count how many entries are still left (`wc`).
 How many lines are in a file containing an 'a'? `cat file | grep "a" | wc`.
 That's precisely the kind of plumbing you do in Haskell all the time.
+However, contrary to long terminal expressions, they can still be very readable even if they grow past the middle of the line.